Bug report #21528

 I am running QGIS 3.6.0 on a Windows 10 machine, connecting to PostgreSQL version 11.2 on a Windows server (64-bit) with PostGIS 2.5.1 r17027.

-#3 Updated by Nate Wanner about 1 year ago
+#3 Updated by Nate Wanner over 3 years ago

 - Status changed from Open to Closed

 Problem was with geometry columns in PostGIS, not the QGIS rendering.
 Was able to view 3D geometries in QGIS by tweaking the SQL language so that the geometry objects in the view were cast to a geometry type.